sonuyadav123/demo-account/README.md

 # demo-account
-this is my git reposiotry
+This is first git and github tutorial
+Author:- Shaktiman